-ESPP is the closing sale price of a Share on Nasdaq on the applicable date.
 The maximum number of Shares that a Participant may purchase under the ESPP on any Purchase Date in an Offering Period shall not exceed \$25,000 worth of Shares in any one calendar year, measured by the Fair Market Value of the Shares on the Offering Date.
 In addition, a Participant may not purchase more than 1,500 Shares in any Offering Period.

 Provided that a Participant remains an eligible employee, such Participant's participation in the ESPP and payroll deduction elections will continue for subsequent Offering Periods unless such Participant withdraws from the ESPP.
 A Participant may not change the amount of his/her contributions during an Offering Period.
-A Participant may however increase or decrease his/her rate of payroll deductions for the next Offering Period.
+A Participant may, however, increase or decrease his/her rate of payroll deductions for the next Offering Period.
 In each case, a Participant may change the rate of his/her payroll deductions through the online election tool.
-In addition, a Participant may withdraw from the ESPP using the online election tool and receive a refund of all payroll deductions not yet used for the purchase of Shares by the 15th day of the last month of the Offering Period, or such other date as the Committee may establish.
+In addition, a Participant may withdraw from the ESPP using the online election tool and receive a refund of all payroll deductions not yet used for the purchase of Shares at any time prior to 18 days before the end of the Offering Period, or such other date as the Committee may establish.

 There is no charge to Participants for the acquisition or holding of Shares under the ESPP.
-The total number of Shares authorized and reserved for issuance under the ESPP is 2,000,000 Shares.
-As of November 30, 2017, there were 1,730,865 Shares available for issuance under the ESPP on a worldwide basis.
-E.4 Description of material interest to the offer including conflict of interests Not applicable.
+The total number of Shares at the ESPP is 2,000,000 Shares 1,439,069 Shares available for basis. res.
+As of November 3 0, 2018, there were E.4 Description of material interest to the offer including conflict of interests Not applicable.
 There are no such interests.
-E.5 Name of the entity offering to sell the security PTC Inc.

-E.6 Maximum dilution Assuming that the Shares offered under the ESPP pursuant to the prospectus to the 995 eligible employees in France, Germany, Roman and the United Kingdom would all be newly issued, the holdings of stockholder of PTC currently holding 1% of the total outstanding share capital of PTC as of November 27, 2017, that is 1,161,253 Shares, ar who is not an eligible employee participating in the offer would be dilute as indicated in the following table: Percentage of the total outstanding SharesTotal number of outstanding SharesBefore the offering (as of November 27, 2017)1.00%116,125,277After issuance of 760,180 Shares under the ESPP0.993%116,885,457 E.7 Estimated expenses charged to the investor Not applicable.
+E.5 Name of the entity offering to sell the security PTC Inc. E.6 Maximum dilution Assuming that the Shares offered under the ESPP pursuant to this prospectus to the 1,032 eligible employees in France, Germany, Romania and the United Kingdom would all be newly issued, the holdings of a stockholder of PTC currently holding 1% of the total outstanding share capital of PTC as of November 15, 2018, that is 1,186,752 Shares, and who is not an eligible employee participating in the offer would be diluted as indicated in the following table: Percentage of the total outstanding Shares Total number of outstanding Shares Before the offering (as of November 15, 2018) 1.00% 118,675,240 After issuance of 606,816 Shares under the ESPP .995% 119,282,056 E.7 Estimated expenses charged to the investor Not applicable.
 There are no such expenses.